-Yes, EBT is one of the six methods of payments Trader Joe’s will accept.
-Here are all the details, including which products may or may not be eligible, how EBT works with their return policy, and other places you’ll want to shop with your EBT card if you’re looking for curbside service.
+Here are all the details about how EBT works at Trader Joe's, including which products may or may not be eligible (watch out for the hot foods!), what it means for the return policy, and other places you’ll want to shop with your EBT card if you’re looking for curbside service.

-Trader Joe’s doesn’t offer store coupons, but sometimes you’ll find some pretty sick Trader Joe’s deals.
-Be sure to download The Krazy Coupon Lady app to stay on top of all the best offers.
+Be sure to download The Krazy Coupon Lady app to stay on top of all the best offers and Trader Joe’s deals.

-• Mobile payments (like Apple Pay and Google Pay)
+Mobile payments (like Apple Pay, Google Pay, and Samsung Pay)

-2. Pay with your EBT card at Trader Joe’s just like any other card.
+Just pay with your EBT card at Trader Joe's like you would with any other card.

-If you’ve used your EBT card to make a purchase anywhere else, it’s the same process at Trader Joe’s.
-At checkout, just swipe it instead of a credit card.
+If you’ve used your EBT card to make a purchase anywhere else, it’s the same process to get your EBT card to work at Trader Joe’s.
+At checkout, just swipe your benefits card instead of a credit card.
 You’ll enter your PIN, and your order will automatically get split into eligible items and non-eligible items.
+More about that in a second.

 If you’re using SNAP, your food stamp balance will cover the eligible portion of your order.

-3. Most Trader Joe’s items are eligible, but definitely not their hot meals.
+Most Trader Joe's items are eligible for EBT, but definitely not their hot meals.

 What you can and can’t buy on SNAP varies by state.
 For example, in some states, you might be able to purchase tea and energy drinks on SNAP, while in others you can’t.